samgovier/front-end-dev/epchtmlcss/css.md

 Table Styles
 ===

-* Tables hav emargins and border spacing (corresponds to cellspacing attribute in HTML).
+* Tables have margins and border spacing (corresponds to cellspacing attribute in HTML).
 * Cells have padding: set padding in CSS
 * Borders set at cell, row, column, or table level
 * Borders collapse into each other where they adjoin: Only 1 border drawn.
 The "most interesting" border wins